matheuslazzarotto/SQLite-Database-Prototype/README.md

 - alter by line function
 - alter by line/row function

-shout-out to freeCodeCamp, whose ['SQLite Databases With Python'](https://www.youtube.com/watch?v=byHcYRpMgI4) course was extremely helpful. many thanks to some friends as well (Aleixo, Adolfo, Isaac and Erick)
+shout-out to freeCodeCamp, whose [SQLite Databases With Python](https://www.youtube.com/watch?v=byHcYRpMgI4) course was extremely helpful. many thanks to some friends as well (Aleixo, Adolfo, Isaac and Erick)